 - Feed the entrepreneurial spirit.
 We can recognize that rural people are willing and able to make their own jobs when the roadblocks are removed and the resources are available.

 - Reinvigorate the agricultural sector.
 We can reverse the trend of declining farm share of the food dollar by finding ways for farmers and ranchers to reduce their input costs and to take back more of the processing and marketing share.

 The Center for Rural Affairs has offered services to rural communities for several years.
 We focus on providing:

-A pilot project began in northern Nebraska’s Cedar County.
+For example, in the 2000s we worked in Nebraska’s Cedar County.
 Together with community organizations and government, we designed leadership classes, did the first-ever town/rural citizen-and-student survey, unearthed new business and community betterment ideas, and jump-started citizen-led projects.
 The Center provides our own expertise as well as connections to others that can help with implementation.

 Rural Schools - Public policy that pressures small schools into consolidation through underfunding and incentives is counter-productive.
 As schools get larger, educational results generally worsen.
 The academic, social and communal advantages of smaller schools are lost.
 It makes little sense for the best interest of communities and society to adopt public policy that worsens the achievement of outcomes of our schools and students.

 Building Rural Leaders - Leaders often guide others in setting direction, opinions, and action.
 They play a critical role in shaping the future.
 Training and commitment can make typical citizens into effective leaders.
 The Leadership Training page presents tips on helping to shape public opinion about an issue or activity.